Top Redfish Flies

-When it comes to fly fishing for Redfish, fly selection is not as critical as presentation.
-Where, how and when the fly lands is EVERYTHING.
-Quick and accurate delivery in the fish’s path is paramount.
-I strongly encourge fly casters to practice daily before any guided trip.
-The double haul is crucial ingredent to a sucsesful day in the marsh.
-The double haul loads the rod increasing line speed, resulting in longer more accurate casts which can equal more fish to hand.
+When it comes to Redfish flies selection is not as critical as presentation.
+Where, how and when the fly lands is everything.
+Most of all quick and accurate delivery in the fish’s path is paramount.
+I strongly encourage fly fisherman to practice casting before any guided trip with strong focus on the double haul.
+The double haul is crucial ingredient to a successful day in the salt marsh.
+The double haul loads the rod therefore increasing line speed, resulting in longer more accurate casts which can equal more fish to hand.

 Proven winners for summer time Redfish!
 Baitfish and shrimp patters offer a solid profile which is great for off color water.
 Colors I do not leave home without are: Black/Purple, and Brown/Tan.
 Those colors will produce on most days if presented properly.
 During the summer months the top Redfish flies are ones that can push some water.
 Flies tied with materials like E.P fibers and spun deer hair are my go-to materials.
 The EP Rattle Mullet is usually the first fly out of my box when sight fishing for Redfish not to mention the bigger sizes are great when the Bull Drum move in for summer.

 Fall brings cooler water and full grown shrimp.